Disk Configurations

 RAID 0+1 (also known as RAID 10)

-A configuration with multiple sets of striped drives for speed and redundancy.
+This is a configuration with multiple sets of striped drives for speed and redundancy.
 In a four-drive RAID 0+1, a pair of drives is striped for increased speed.
 Those drives are then mirrored to the other pair for redundancy.
 This is faster than RAID 5 or 6 since there is no parity file to be computed or decoded, but it is not quite as efficient.

 Which RAID?